REACH Program for Fatigue in Lupus

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with your doctor before participating.

-What data supports the effectiveness of the REACH treatment for fatigue in lupus?
+What evidence suggests that the REACH program is effective for reducing fatigue in lupus?

 This trial is for individuals with systemic lupus erythematosus who experience fatigue.
 Participants will use a mobile app to track physical activity and may also receive peer coaching.
 They must be willing to complete surveys and provide feedback on the program.